 - Use a pomade like Oribe's Fiber Groom ($39), first to the sides of your hair to style them flat or slicked back.

 - Add in the pomade to the top to reinforce the height of your pompadour.
 You can also tease the roots before brushing back as needed.

 - Finish with a spray of hairspray to lock in the style.

 This pixie is all bangs, baby!

-- "The great thing about having bangs with a pixie cut is that you can totally switch it up," says Sultan.
+- "The great thing about having bangs with a pixie cut is that you can totally switch it up," Sultan says.

-- "You could try moving the part to create a flatter look or a side swooping fringe for drama over the eye.
-Bangs work well to create a face-framing hairstyle that can be really flattering.
+- "You could try moving the part to create a flatter look or a side-swooping fringe for drama over the eye.
+Bangs work well to create a face-framing hairstyle.
 They really help to bring attention to the eyes, which can look super sexy." says Sultan.